mlysy/GaussCop/README.md

 ### Usage

-An overview of the `GaussCop::xDensity` class and other package utilities is provided in the package vignette: `vignette("xDensity-quicktut")`.
+An overview of the `GaussCop::xDensity` class and other package utilities is provided in the package [vignette](http://htmlpreview.github.io/?https://github.com/mlysy/GaussCop/master/doc/xDensity-quicktut.html).